tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 chain is presented and validated.
 This requires careful coordination during the transition, since legacy clients that cannot process PQC certificates will lose access once the traditional chain is withdrawn.
-Dual-certificate deployments therefore defer, but do not avoid, the need to update protocol configurations and move to a PQC-only environment.
+Dual certificate deployments therefore defer, but do not avoid, the need to update protocol configurations and move to a PQC-only environment.

 ## Loss of Strong Unforgeability in Composite and Dual Certificates {#suf}

-A deployment may choose to continue using a composite or dual-certificate configuration even after a traditional algorithm has been broken by the advent of a CRQC.
+A deployment may choose to continue using a composite or dual certificate configuration even after a traditional algorithm has been broken by the advent of a CRQC.
 While this may simplify operations by avoiding re-provisioning of trust anchors, it introduces a significant risk: